The E4 is easy to wear and adjust. Follow the steps below to ensure a proper fit and obtain the highest quality signals.

 - Slide the loop towards the case and place the E4 wristband top-down on a surface.

-- Wear the E4 wristband on the non dominant hand with the case on the top of the wrist.
-The E4 wristband button should be positioned on the same side of wrist as the thumb.
-Wrap the band around the wrist.
+- Wear the E4 wristband on the non-dominant hand with the case on the top of the wrist.
 The EDA electrodes (under the snap-fastener) should line up on the bottom of the wrist.
 Line them up under the middle and ring fingers.

 - The E4 wristband should fit snugly above the wrist joint.
 When the E4 wristband is properly secured, you should not be able to see any light escaping from the PPG sensor on the back of the wrist under the E4 wristband without lifting the housing from the wrist.